- 1 2019-2020 Intramurals and Clubs

 Description: Students participating in robotics will work as scientists, engineers, and designers toward solving problems.
 Students will utilize a design, build, and test model when creating their robots that will include the use of Lego pieces and parts, gears, and sensors.
 Students will also be introduced to simple programming that will allow their robots to perform many different functions and actions.
-In late winter we will be looking to assemble teams interested in attending the Maine Robotics Track Meet where teams from across the state compete against each other in 10 different events.
+In March I will be looking to assemble teams interested in attending the Maine Robotics Track Meet where teams from across the state compete against each other in 10 different events.
 Teams will meet for several weeks before the competition to build and program their robots for competition.

 Supervised by: Kris Bisson (Band Room)

-Description: Our NEWEST music intramural, ROCK BAND, will be an ongoing weekly activity open to all students who wish to experience learning and performing in a rock band.
-Students are encouraged to participate in the Guitar Intramural to learn guitar basics, or Piano Intramural to learn keyboard skills, and are also welcome to sing vocals, play drum set, and accompanying percussion instruments.
-The opportunity to rehearse and put together an ensemble to perform rock (pop, and jazz charts will also be explored)
+Description: ROCK BAND will be an ongoing weekly activity open to all students who wish to experience learning and performing in a rock band.
+Students are encouraged to participate in the Guitar Intramural to learn guitar basics, and are also welcome to play piano/keyboards, sing vocals, play drum set, and accompanying percussion instruments.
+The opportunity to rehearse and put together an ensemble to perform rock (as well as pop and jazz charts)

-will be our goal weekly with a performance scheduled at the end of each semester.
+will be our goal weekly with a performance scheduled in February and June.
 Our work will also be featured at the annual Middle School Talent Show held in March.
-Participation is open for one or both sessions.
+Participation is open to all students regardless of prior experience.

 Supervised by: Kristen Dalton

-Description: This year’s school musical will be “Disney’s High School Musical Jr.” and will be presented at Marshwood Middle School on March 15th, 16th & 17th.
+Description: This year’s school musical will be “The Wiz Jr.” and will be presented at Marshwood Middle School on March 22nd and 23rd.
 No experience necessary!!
 For students who love to perform, want to learn how to perform or would prefer to work behind the scenes to help create scenery & costumes and learn lighting and sound.
 Audition prep will begin in early December and rehearsals will take place after school starting in January.